zoltantoth0409/liferay-portal/CONTRIBUTING.markdown

 * Test your changes thoroughly!
 Consider the wide variety of operating systems, databases, application servers, and other related technologies Liferay Portal supports.
 Make sure your changes in one environment don't break something in another environment.

-* Before pushing your branch to your fork on Github it’s often a good idea to rebase on the updated version of upstream/master:
+* Before pushing your branch to your fork on Github it's often a good idea to rebase on the updated version of upstream/master:

       git fetch upstream
       git rebase upstream/master